She is the second-fastest U.S. woman to ever run the marathon, but she's still learning how to train for—and race—26.2 miles.

 It’s not to say she isn’t off to a strong start.
 In her first three marathons, Hasay is three for three so to speak: third place at the 2017 Boston Marathon, third at the 2017 Chicago Marathon, and third again this year in Boston.
 She has a personal best of 2:20:57, and when she lines up in October, she hopes to set a new American record—breaking Deena Kastor’s 2:19:36 finish at the 2006 London Marathon.

 After Chicago, it will be on to the 2020 U.S. Olympic Marathon Trials on February 29 in Atlanta, where the top three finishers will compete at the Tokyo Games, which would be Hasay’s first Olympic team, should she qualify.

 Even though she hasn’t quite figured it all out just yet, here’s some of the biggest training and racing wisdom Hasay has gathered so far:

 Identify your bigger picture.
 While it’s important to enjoy the process and build fitness day by day, when you’re looking at the major goals you want to accomplish, map out a route that takes them all into account.

-For Hasay, 27, who is coached by Alberto Salazar at the Oregon Project, aspirations include winning a major marathon, setting records, and making the Olympic team.
+Hasay, 28, was coached by Alberto Salazar at the Oregon Project before he was banned for four years for doping violations, then announced that former marathon world record holder Paula Radcliffe would now serve as her “coaching advisor.”
+Aspirations the for Hasay include winning a major marathon, setting records, and making the Olympic team.
 And just because a major step on the way to one of those goals is coming up in February doesn’t necessarily mean the others have to wait—some are also a means to an end.